 Diagnosis can only made by examination of blood smears to detect the presence of parasite.

-life cycle takes 30 days, treatment has to be given over a long period
+life cycle takes 30 days; for this reason the treatment has to be given over a long period

 The most widely accepted treatment regime is 10 days of Primaquin at